metafloor/bwip-js/README.md

 // Simple HTTP server that renders barcode images using bwip-js. const http   = require('http');
 const bwipjs = require('bwip-js');

+// To use the freetype library for font rendering, you must enable it via useFreetype(),
+// then load your custom font(s).
+This shows how to load the Inconsolata font, supplied
+// with the bwip-js distribution.
+The path to your fonts will likely be different.
+//bwipjs.useFreetype();
+//bwipjs.loadFont('Inconsolata', 108,
+//      require('fs').readFileSync(__dirname + '/fonts/Inconsolata.otf', 'binary'));

 http.createServer(function(req, res) {
     // If the url does not begin /?bcid= then 404.
 Otherwise, we end up